 Michelle grew up in the the Squamish Nation community called Eslha7an between the mountains and the ocean.
 She works within the intersection of class, race, culture and creativity focusing on social change through strategic communications and deep engagement.
 Michelle’s collaborations have influenced opinions, changed behaviours and mobilized community action.

-Her current clients include Squamish Nation, Northern Shuswap Tribal Council, Yekooche, Calgary Foundation, City of Vancouver, HCMA Architecture + Design and Vancouver Coastal Health.
-Her past clients include Qmunity, Pivot Legal Society, Simon Fraser University and Vancouver Foundation.
-Michelle is the Board Chair for Kwi Awt Stelmexw and a Director for Pacific Association of First Nations Women.
+Her current clients include City of Vancouver, Pivot Legal Society and Vancouver Coastal Health, and the District of Squamish.
+Her past clients include Qmunity, HCMA Architecture + Design, Simon Fraser University, Squamish Nation, Yekooche, Calgary Foundation, and Vancouver Foundation.
+Michelle is the Board Chair for Kwi Awt Stelmexw.

 Michelle recently completed a Master of Arts in Communication from Simon Fraser University where she wrote “Decolonizing Identity: Indian Girl to Sḵwx̱wú7mesh Matriarch.”
 She concluded her research with a call to dismantle academic barriers to decolonizing practices.